hisarciklilar/fun_fact_stats/README.md

 ### Features to be Added

 - The Fun Stats pages which provides an interactive learning environment

 - Addition of more fun fact stories
+  - The next story will be on the t-distribution and how statisticians of the Guinness beer factory came with the idea.

 - Addition of a search button for users to search for relevant concepts

 ## Testing